martaprivitera/Project-of-Digital-Signal/README.md

 Interactive Snippets referred to specific task should be executed immediately after the corresponding preparation functions to avoid conflicts between different demos during execution.

+### This project was created in collaboration with Eleonora Brambatti and Daniel Colombaro, fellow students at the University of Milano-Bicocca.